What is U3A?

 - The style of presentation is determined by members of the group.

-- Presenters/facilitators are frequently members of the group, but experts from many fields are invited to contribute on a voluntary basis.
+- Presenters/facilitators are frequently members of the group, but experts from many fields are invited to contribute.

 - The atmosphere for learning is friendly and informal – discussion is encouraged.